 However, because Dublin hosts so many tourists from around the world, in certain areas of town prices are largely inflated and can add up quickly and make for a more expensive trip if you aren’t careful.

 In this guide, I’ll break down what you can expect to spend on a trip to Dublin and how to avoid tourist traps that might have you paying more than you should be.
-If you’ve found yourself wondering if Dublin is expensive, read on for a full guide to prices in Dublin!
+If you’ve found yourself wondering if Dublin is an expensive city, read on for a full guide to prices in Dublin!

 Dublin Price Guide